jBugman/feeds-to-instapaper/README.md

 It asks user input for every new entry and saves this choice for future use in subsequent runs.

-Configuration is provided using environment variables (tool can .env file automatically):
+Configuration is provided using environment variables (tool can read .env file):

     INSTAPAPER_USERNAME
     INSTAPAPER_PASSWORD